PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

    first slice of #512; add bindings only after the Rust API and serialization tests pass.
 4. Implement `ResolvedInstrProgram` -> typed PHIR emission with source maps.
-5. Implement the single-patch Guppy -> QIS trace -> TickCircuit -> DEM path and semantic source map under #513.
+5. Implement the single-patch shared physical plan with both direct TickCircuit -> DEM and Guppy -> QIS trace -> TickCircuit -> DEM paths and a common semantic source map under #513.
 6. Exercise two surface implementations of one instruction so alternate implementation support is demonstrated rather than only modeled.
 7. Carry the source/provenance map through one target/runtime path as an initial